|Peripatus Home Page Travel Page >> Pacific Northwest, December 1998||Updated: 23-Oct-2018|

 Wednesday, 09 December 1998

 The first of the three flights which would take us to Vancouver was a local leg to Auckland, so we fronted up to Air New Zealand at Wellington domestic airport.
 The woman at check in counter #1 told us – once we had worked our way to the front of her queue – that we had to go to another check in counter, since we were connecting to an international flight.
-There were, of course, no signs to distinguish between the different counters.
-It is so dismaying when even the simplest things are done so comprehensively badly.
+There were, of course, no signs to distinguish between the different counters, so we’d just wasted 20 minutes in the wrong queue.
+It is so dismaying when even the simplest things are done badly.

 Since we had the domestic flight before the international connection – three hours before! – I think it is a safe bet that we were among the first passengers to have our boarding passes printed; the first of those passengers who did not have their seats selected by their travel agents to have their seats allocated.
 Yet we were issued centre seats all the way through to Vancouver.

 While we were checking in, the clerk from the next counter asked our clerk how to do something.
-Well, naturally, rather than make the other queue wait, she stopped serving us to go help her colleague for a few minutes.
-Once she’d done with us – riffle, tear, print, babble – she abandoned the queue, with our luggage still on the scales and accessible to anyone who felt like picking it up and wandering off with it, to go assist her colleague more comprehensively.
+Well, naturally, rather than make the other queue wait, she stopped right in the middle of serving us to go help her colleague for a few minutes.
+Once she’d done with us – riffle, tear, print, babble – she abandoned the queue althogether, with our luggage still on the scales and accessible to anyone who felt like picking it up and wandering off with it, to go assist her colleague more comprehensively.
 I hung around to make sure our luggage did finally make it as far as the loading conveyor, thinking: Strike three.
 Air New Zealand joins BA right up there at the top of my list of the world’s crappiest airlines.

 Like Air China which, let’s face it, is struggling against far greater odds, things improved once we actually made it on to the plane.
 The 50 minute flight to Auckland was uneventful.
 Once there, there are some pretty decent transit facilities at the international terminal.
-I used the opportunity to purchase a copy of Paul Theroux’s The Happy Isles of Oceania, a book I’d long wanted to read, partly because he was reputed to slag off my homeland at some length therein.
+I used the opportunity to purchase a copy of Paul Theroux’s The Happy Isles of Oceania, a book I’d long been curious to read.
+I’d heard, correctly as it turns out, that Theroux takes the opportunity to slag off my homeland, and, indeed, my home town, at some length.
 Mainly, though, it appealed to my sense of symmetry for me, an Oceanian, to read a North American author’s travel book about Oceania as I travelled through North America.

 Entry formalities were minimal: immigration barely glanced at our passports, and the full extent of customs’ concern seemed to be that we hadn’t left any of our bags behind.
 We were so convinced that there had to be more bureaucracy somewhere, that we instinctively joined the first queue we saw, and spent several minutes shuffling along towards the ‘connecting flight’ window before David’s frantically jumping and waving figure beyond the glass room partition caught our eye.